Table Of Contents

 If you don’t pay your Council Tax on time, here’s what might happen:

-5. Deductions or Bailiffs: Councils can take money from your wages or benefits or send enforcement agents.
+5) Deductions or Enforcement: Councils can take money from your wages or benefits or send enforcement agents.

 Assess financial statements and evaluate internal controls with our Audit and Assurance (AA) Training – Join soon!